-Primark has apologised and removed a shop window mannequin with protruding ribs from their Glasgow store after a disgruntled customer make her thoughts about the mannequin known on social media.
+Primark has apologised and removed a shop window mannequin with protruding ribs from their Glasgow store after a disgruntled customer makes her thoughts about the mannequin known on social media.

-It was brought to the attention of the public when Mel Fraser, a passer by posted the picture of the ‘skinny’ mannequin on Instagram and questioned the use of it.
-Mel Fraser stated that it sent out a dangerous to messag and she would rather see mannequins of all shapes and sizes in shop windows.
+It was brought to the attention of the public when Mel Fraser, a passer-by posted the picture of the ‘skinny’ mannequin on Instagram and questioned its use.
+Mel Fraser stated that it sent out a dangerous message and she would rather see mannequins of all shapes and sizes in shop windows.

 @Melfyx We’re currently changing our window displays.
 The mannequins you describe will not be used in this way again.